achalsaharan/wordstore/README.md

 # WORDS

-A web app that lets user search for words and store their meanings for future reference all at one place
+A web app that lets user search for words and store their meanings for future reference all at one place.<br>
+Built with `react` `firebase` and `material ui`

 Main Page | About Page :-------------------------:|:---------------------------